ndrslmpk/flask-crud-todo/README.md

 After installing your virtual environment you can start it by activation, using the `. venv/scripts/activate` command (for Windows10).
 The bash will then display a `venv` inside the terminal, which indicates that you are working inside your virtual environment. .
 As the initially installed version does not support any external tools or libraries, you are likely required to install the dependencies by `pip install -r requirements.txt`.

 Since your installation of python might include hardware specifics, it might lead Keep in mind that the virtual environment should not be part of your git.
 Instead, add it to your `.gitignore`

+### Crawling Postgres database via psql

+When running first backend operations _(#create)_ on the database, and most likely, when you do not already added View components, e.g., _#index #show_, you will very likely want to show whether your operations are successful by checking the inserted data.

+As already outlined earlier you first need to [connect to the PostgreSQL database](####connect-to-the-postgresql-server).
+Then you are able to execute normal SQL statements, like `SELECT * FROM <tablename>` (_On Windows:_ `SELECT * FROM <tablename>`) inside your `psql` Terminal.

+_Remark:_ **Schema** Keep in mind, that your database might want you to explicitly define the DB Schema your table can be found.
+E.g., when your table is located on a public scope `SELECT * FROM public."<tablename>"`

 ### Documentation